-His Sidekick, Distaff Counterpart, right-hand man or woman, love interest (specially the ladies of the Tsundere or Broken Bird kind) or superior jolts him back to his senses with a sharp slap or a straight-up punch to the face, and occasionally a retort for him to get his head out of his ass already (see entry title for the archetypal one).
+His Sidekick, Distaff Counterpart, right-hand man or woman, love interest (specially the ladies of the Tsundere or Broken Bird kind) or superior jolts him back to his senses with a sharp slap, a straight-up punch to the face or an Angry Collar Grab, and occasionally a retort for him to get his head out of his ass already (see entry title for the archetypal one).
 The shame-faced hero says something along the lines of "Thanks.
 I needed that."
 Less appreciatively he'll say "Not even my dad hits me!", but will eventually calm down.

 Alternatively in a program wanting to limit the potential for imitation violence, a glass of cold water may be used to bring the subject back to their senses.

 Might overlap with the Dope Slap.
 May also be used on a Hysterical Woman — even by a man.
 Similar in spirit, but not so much in execution, to Don't Make Me Take My Belt Off.
 Compare with Quit Your Whining, in which it is verbal, but this trope can be used to spice it up.
 If you need to lay a full-on beating to snap someone out of it, see Beat the Curse Out of Him.
 A form of Tough Love.

 The MythBusters tested a myth based on this trope and found that — at least when dealing with someone who's merely tired and frazzled — a slap to the face does help the slapped person regain his or her focus.
 Apparently the surprise and minor pain of a slap kicks in the 'fight or flight' response and temporarily boosts adrenaline and related hormones.
 Nevertheless, it should be applied with extreme caution, as smacking someone when you don't know what's wrong with them can easily do more harm than good.

 - Video Games

 - Western Animation